 As part of a complete school design, HFLI has developed a design resource guide to familiarize teachers, designers, and interested community members with the educational design principles of HFLI’s network of schools, and the implications they hold for the design, use, and evolution of Henry Ford Academy facilities.
 While individual facilities vary -- based on the buildings in which they are housed and the particular foci of their local partners -- the hands-on, inquiry-based, and community-connected approach of all Henry Ford Academies require suggest that they adopt an innovative and unified design approach.
 Download our Design Resource Guide

-We have also developed a groundbreaking facility partnership in San Antonio, where a unique collaboration has emerged that combines the sharing of school facilities with the sharing of curricular resources.
+We also developed a groundbreaking facility partnership in San Antonio, where a unique collaboration emerged that combined the sharing of school facilities with the sharing of curricular resources.
 Henry Ford Academy: Alameda School For Art + Design leases school facilities from the San Antonio Independent School District (SAISD), and in turn, shares its curriculum with SAISD schools.